roaet/irl/README.md

 * Networks may contain widgets
 * A subnet can be CRUD

+The 2nd statement is forward declaration of a noun, `widgets` which is then resolved on the next statement.

 ### Requirements Defining Statements ###

 Requirements Defining (RD) Statements define the requirements that a product should do.
 Examples of such statements in hypotheses format:

-* If I have a cog then the cog should have a widget
+* If I have a cog then I should be able to add a widget to it
 * If I make a cog then I should be able to delete it
 * If I do not have a cog then I cannot have a widget